aalexmmaldonado/omics/docs/appendices/algorithms/compression/bwt/index.md

 ### Rotation

 The first step in the BWT is to construct a matrix that includes all possible rotations of the input string.
-To do this, we take the input string and rotate it one character at a time, appending each rotation to a matrix.
+To do this, we take the input string and rotate it one character at a time, prepending each rotation to a matrix.

 ??? note "Code"